Gerald T. McCaughey

-Gerald T. McCaughey (born 1956) is a Canadian businessman who was formerly president and CEO of the Canadian Imperial Bank of Commerce.
+Gerald Thomas McCaughey (born 14 March 1956) is a Canadian businessman who was formerly president and CEO of the Canadian Imperial Bank of Commerce.

 Early years

 McCaughey was born and grew up in Winnipeg and attended parish schools before moving to Montreal in 1970.

 At 17 McCaughey left home, spending his summers working on the railway tunnels in the British Columbia Interior from 1973 to 1976, and his winters studying at Concordia University.
 McCaughey graduated with a bachelor of commerce degree and took further bookkeeping courses, while working at a meat packing plant in Montreal.
 He joined Merrill Lynch Canada as broker in 1981.

 Career

 At Merrill Lynch McCaughey worked his way across the company's operations in Winnipeg, Edmonton and Montreal.

 In 1990 Merrill Lynch sold their private client operations in Canada to CIBC, McCaughey was an account executive and joined CIBC Wood Gundy.
 McCaughey eventually succeeded Tony de Werth as the head of Wood Gundy, the retail brokerage division of CIBC.
 McCaughey sold off USA brokerage Oppenheimer, sold the Guernsey operations, acquired TAL Global Asset Management, and purchased Merrill Lynch's Canadian brokerage (formerly Midland Walwyn Inc.).

 Since joining CIBC, McCaughey has risen up the ranks within the bank: